fedidat/HexoSite/source/_posts/240-wtf-is-docker-entrypoint.md

 tags:
 ---

-*Partly in homage to John Bain AKA Totalbiscuit, a videogame journalist who passed away 2 days ago, I'll be starting a new series of articles, "WTF is".
+*Partly in homage to John Bain AKA Totalbiscuit, a videogame journalist who passed away 2 days ago, I started a new series of articles, "WTF is".
 Like its namesake did with video games, this series will focus on explaining somewhat unknown technical concepts shortly and clearly.*

-I feel that the difference between Dockerfile's CMD and ENTRYPOINT is not well understood among my coworkers.
+I feel that the difference between Dockerfile's CMD and ENTRYPOINT is poorly understood among my coworkers.

 In as few words as possible: **a CMD may specify arguments that are fed to an ENTRYPOINT, if both are defined in a copliant way**.